-The Victim's Certificate is a certificate issued by the municipal governments and states the confirmed degree of housing damage such as "Completely destroyed, largescale partial destruction, partial destruction, some damage, etc." after examining the affected houses.
+The Victim's Certificate is a certificate issued by the municipal governments and states the confirmed degree of housing damage such as "Completely destroyed, large-scale partial destruction, medium-scale partial destruction, partial destruction, some damage, etc." after examining the affected houses.
 This certificate is required when applying for various support systems for affected people, such as monetary donations and the tax allowance.